-- 5 This mention of a dip in the river suggests that the weather had turned warm. - 6 The two leaders of the conspiracy were William Law, formerly Joseph's counselor in the Presidency of the Church, and Austin Cowles, a member of the Nauvoo High Council and father of Joseph's governess.
-Austin is my ancestor. - 7 Joseph Smith, as conveyed via Dennison L. Harris to Horace Cummings, commented on by John Taylor.
-Horace Cummings' version was published in the Contributor in 1884, and was included in Brian C. Hales, Joseph Smiths Polygamy, Volume 3, Chapter 15.
-8 The Contributor, 1884. - 9 Dennison Harris related the tale to Brigham Young sometime before Young's death in 1877.
+9 The Contributor, Volume V, p.
+260, 1884.
+It appears Joseph may have hoped he could flee and remain hidden for twenty years.
+However he was ultimately not able to escape as hoped.
+10 Dennison Harris related the tale to Brigham Young sometime before Young's death in 1877.
 The printed version of the tale was published in 1884, forty years after Joseph's death.
-10 Plural marriage, where a living man was married to multiple living women, was put aside.
-However modern Mormon doctrine allows for a man to be eternally united (or sealed) to all the women who had been his wives.
-Modern Mormon practice also allows for deceased women to have sealing ordinances performed on their behalf uniting them to all of their husbands, with the expectation that only one of these ordinances would be binding in eternity.
+11 Plural marriage, where a living man was married to multiple living women, was put aside.
+Modern Mormon doctrine allows a man to be eternally united (or sealed) to all the women who had been his wives.
+Modern Mormon practice also allows sealing ordinances to be performed on behalf of deceased women, uniting them to all of their husbands, though most expect that only one of these ordinances would be binding in eternity.